Learn about your core and how strengthening it will improve your cycling performance.

 Further evidence for the implications of glute and core strengthening as integral to cycling performance and injury prevention.

 Conclusion: What’s Next?

 A solid understanding of our core and its importance in cycling is key to optimizing performance and injury prevention.
-Applying that knowledge in the formulation of an effective and efficient core strengthening program and integrating it into your training is the next pivotal step.
+Applying that knowledge to formulate an effective and efficient core strengthening program and integrate it into your training is the next pivotal step.

-In a series of future articles on this topic, we will explore which core strengthening exercises were determined to be most effective in working our core muscles the hardest and had the best carry over to performance gains.
+In a series of future articles on this topic, we will explore which core strengthening exercises are most effective in working our core muscles the hardest and had the best carryover to performance gains.